KennethJAllen/llm-hierarchical-design/README.md

-# Conversation Tree
+#  LLM Hierarchical Design

-**Conversation Tree** uses LLMs to facilitate tree-like conversations for top-down hierarchical project structuring.
+**LLM Hierarchical Design** uses LLMs to facilitate tree-like conversations for top-down hierarchical project structuring.

 This tool allows users to branch conversations out into multiple threads while maintaining the context window, aiding in the iterative development of project components.